KakakSeram/Writeups-THM/Room/GovernanceRegulation/README.md

 ![GovernanceRegulation](./images/GovernanceRegulation.png)

+Explore policies and frameworks vital for regulating cyber security in an organisation.

 ## Task 1 - Introduction

 Cyber security is a rapidly evolving landscape wherein malicious actors relentlessly endeavour to exploit vulnerabilities in highly-sensitive systems, often with the intent of causing severe damage, disruption, and stealing of sensitive corporate data.
 To combat this evolving threat, a comprehensive approach to information security governance & regulation is necessary.
 Such an approach requires establishing robust policies and guidelines and implementing rigorous monitoring and enforcement mechanisms to ensure compliance.
 By adopting a proactive and strategic stance towards cyber security, organisations can mitigate the risks posed by malicious actors and safeguard their sensitive systems against potentially catastrophic breaches.